Disappearance of Natalee Holloway: Background

-Natalee Ann Holloway was the first of two children born to Dave and Beth Holloway in Memphis, Tennessee.
+Natalee Ann Holloway was born on October 21, 1986, in Memphis, Tennessee, the first of two children born to Dave and Beth Holloway.
 Following her parents' divorce in 1993, Holloway and her younger brother Matthew were raised by their mother in Clinton, Mississippi.
 In 2000, following Beth's marriage to George "Jug" Twitty, a prominent Alabama businessman, the family moved to Mountain Brook, Alabama, a wealthy suburb of Birmingham.
 Holloway graduated with honors in May 2005 from Mountain Brook High School, where she was a member of the National Honor Society and the school dance squad, and participated in other extracurricular activities.
 She was scheduled to attend the University of Alabama on a full scholarship, where she planned to pursue a pre-med track.
 At the time of their daughter's disappearance, Dave Holloway was an insurance agent for State Farm in Meridian, Mississippi, while Beth Twitty was employed by the Mountain Brook School System.